Sauer Castle: History

-By 1872 the mansion was finally fully furnished, sitting on the Shawnee Indian trail that was part of the old Santa Fe Trail that many wagons passed.
+By 1872, the mansion was finally fully furnished, sitting on the Shawnee trail that led to the historical Santa Fe Trail.

-After Anton's death on August 16, 1879, in the second floor master bedroom, Mary and the children continued living in the house, as did the children continue living there after Mary's death in 1919.
-On November 29, 1919, she passed in Kansas City, MO of a heart attack.
+On August 16, 1879, Anton died in the second floor master bedroom.
+Mary and the children remained in the house.
+She died on November 29, 1919, of a heart attack, and the children remained.

 Daughter Eve Maria Sauer married William C. Van Fossen in the house, having one child named Helen before the marriage failed 18 months into it.
 She then married a widower with six children of his own, local Wyandotte County businessman and landowner, Mr. John S. Perkins.
 Together they had three children and stayed married until he committed suicide with a handgun at age 73, due to his declining health.
 Eve and John S. Perkins's son John Harrison Perkins had an infant daughter drown in the swimming pool on the west side of the house.
 Eve continued to live in the family home with her son and two daughters, Eva Marie Perkins, and Marguerite A. Perkins, until her death in 1955.

 Five generations of the Sauer family continued living in the mansion until the owner of a home heating oil company, Paul Berry, bought the house after Eve's death.
 He lived in the mansion until his own death in December 1986.
-Because of ghost stories originating in 1930, the house was constantly trespassed and vandalized, which Barry and his dog fought off themselves.
+Because of ghost stories originating in 1930, the house was constantly trespassed and vandalized, which Barry and his dog fought off.

-Subsequent history

 In January 1987, Bud Wyman, his son and daughter in law, Cliff and Cindy Jones, bought the home hoping to turn it into a bed and breakfast.
 At this time, no one lived in the house.
 In 1988, Carl Lopp, the great, great grandson of Anthony Sauer, bought the house with the intention of fixing it up and residing there to keep it in the family.
 However, this difficult task has only yielded minor improvements such as fixing balconies and putting a large fence around the property.

-Carl Lopp's hired caretaker of the house was charged with felony theft on August 15, 1996, for stealing $30,000 worth of artifacts from the house, including a tractor, dress, chandelier, copper from the furnace, and wall sconces.
+Lopp's hired caretaker of the house was charged with felony theft on August 15, 1996, for stealing $30,000 worth of artifacts from the house, including a garden tractor, antique dress, chandelier, copper from the furnace, and wall sconces.

-There have been several ghost stories based on tales that can be disproved (such as the previous family all being murdered there by the father, who then committed suicide) that attract vandals, which prevents Lopp from receiving insurance money.

-In January 2022, he listed the property for $10 million, considered far above its true market value.
+In January 2022, Lopp listed the property for $10 million, considered far above its true market value.

+Restoration

+The site was purchased in 2023 by an enthusiast who hired teams of comprehensive historical restoration specialists.
+Their goals were structural stability and restoration of original architectural features, using modern techniques such as foundation stabilization and roof repair.
+They used period-appropriate materials and methods where possible, especially on stonework.